Beware of spoilers for Season 5!

 Right Twin: Relax.
 We brought them here.

 Left Twin: They're with us.

 - The Dividual: By virtue of sharing a body.

 - Does Not Like Shoes: They wear a one-piece leotard-like outfit that leaves their toes bare.

-- Does This Remind You of Anything?: Much like Padparadscha, the Rutile Twins can be seen as analogous to differently-abled individuals, in their case being a physical abnormality.
+- Does This Remind You of Anything?: Much like Padparadscha, the Rutile Twins can be seen as analogous to disabled individuals, in their case they have a physical abnormality.

 - Finishing Each Other's Sentences: If they're not rephrasing what the other said.Left Twin: Come, this way.

 Right Twin: This way, come.

 - Foil: Like the Gem Mutants of season 2, they are a permafusion caused by two Gems becoming permanently physically joined.
 However, the Rutile twins were born this way and are two (mostly) whole gems joined together, and not the artificial joining of multiple agonized Gem fragments.
 This being the case, they are fully in control of their body and faculties as opposed to the constant pain, anger and confusion the Gem Mutants displayed.

 - The Generic Guy: They don't have much personality compared to the rest of the Off-Colors.